Translation management

 How to translate a web page in Google Chrome

 Google owns one of the most popular automatic page translators, Google Translate.
-For this reason, using Google as a browser to carry out the automatic translation of websites is one of the most practical translation options.
+For this reason, using Google Chrome as a browser to carry out the automatic translation of websites is one of the most practical translation options.

 Translating a page with Google Translate is quite straightforward: